 B.S., Nazareth College

-Dr. Char Smith has extensive experience as a nurse educator in both practice and academic settings.
-She was the Director of Professional Practice and Development at Highland Hospital in Rochester, NY, an affiliate of the University of Rochester Medical Center, and currently is a per diem research coordinator and consultant to the Evidence-Based Practice and Nursing Research Council at Highland Hospital.
-Dr. Smith also works per diem at the University of Rochester Medical Center: Strong Memorial Hospital in the Center for Nursing Professional Development.
+Dr. Char Smith has been a nurse educator in both practice and academic settings since 1989.
+She was the director of Professional Practice and Development at Highland Hospital in Rochester, NY, an affiliate of the University of Rochester Medical Center, and recently stepped down as a per diem research coordinator and consultant to the Evidence-Based Practice and Nursing Research Council at Highland Hospital.
+Dr. Smith also worked per diem at the University of Rochester Medical Center: Strong Memorial Hospital in the Center for Nursing Professional Development.
 In the past she taught at the University of Rochester School of Nursing and was an adjunct clinical instructor in Obstetrics at St. John Fisher College and SUNY College at Brockport.
-She is a full-time Associate Professor at the Wegmans School of Nursing, St. John Fisher College with teaching responsibilities in the BS, RN to BS online, MS in nursing education and doctoral level nursing programs.
-A registered professional nurse and Women’s Health Nurse Practitioner, she has worked as a staff nurse, nursing supervisor, nurse educator, school nurse, clinical instructor, and clinical care manager.
+She is a full-time professor and the undergraduate co-chair at the Wegmans School of Nursing, St. John Fisher College with current and past teaching responsibilities in the baccalaureate, RN to BSN online, master's in nursing education, and doctoral-level nursing programs.
+A registered professional nurse and women's health nurse practitioner, she has worked as a staff nurse, nursing supervisor, school nurse, clinical instructor, and clinical care manager.

-Dr. Smith has an AAS from Monroe Community College, a diploma in nursing from Highland Hospital School of Nursing and a BS in nursing from Nazareth College.
-She received her MS in Education from SUNY College at Brockport and her MS in advanced practice nursing and Doctor of Nursing Science degrees from the University at Buffalo, SUNY.
+Dr. Smith has an AAS from Monroe Community College, a diploma in nursing from Highland Hospital School of Nursing and a B.S. in nursing from Nazareth College.
+She received her M.S. in Education from SUNY College at Brockport and her M.S. in Advanced Practice Nursing and Doctor of Nursing Science degrees from the University at Buffalo.